JohnXLivingston/peertube-plugin-livechat/support/documentation/content/en/technical/terms.md

 When muc terms are updated, the new terms will be broadcasted.

+To avoid anyone spoofing terms & conditions, incoming message stanza are filtered, and any `x-livechat-terms` tag will be removed.

+Message history is disabled for message containing the `x-livechat-terms`, so that messages broadcasted when the terms change are not stored by muc_mam modume ("Message Archiving Management").

 ## Frontend

 For standard XMPP clients, terms will be shown as delayed messages.